dokester/BayesicFitting/docs/BoundingBox.md

 They are found by rejection sampling.

 Note that for higer dimensions, more and more points need to be rejected.
-For an 8-ball only one in 73 points are OK.
+For an 8-ball only one in 73 points is OK.
 The random points tend to concentrate to the middle.